gboeing/ppd430/syllabus/readme.md

   4. Go back through the assigned reading materials to look for any insights
   5. Ask your teammates if they have any insight

-If the above steps haven't solved your problem, post on Slack (or attend office hours) and include the following information:
+If the above steps haven't solved your problem, post on Slack and include the following information:

   1. A detailed description of what you're trying to do, why, and how
-  2. A complete [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (never send screenshots of code/tracebacks)
+  2. A complete [minimal reproducible example](https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports) of your code so far (never send screenshots of code/tracebacks)
   3. What you've already tried to do to solve your problem and what you have learned from it so far (specifically, explain the results of steps 1-4 above, including relevant links from StackOverflow etc)

 We do not ask for this to be pedantic.
-Rather, we need it to be able to help you solve your problem.
+Rather, we need it to be able to help you solve your issue and avoid the [XY Problem](https://en.wikipedia.org/wiki/XY_problem).